MicrosoftDocs/cpp-docs/docs/ide/refactoring/create-declaration-definition.md

    * **Mouse**
      * Right-click and select the **Quick Actions and Refactorings** menu and select **Create Declaration / Definition** from the context menu.

-1. The function's declaration/definition will be created in the source or header file, which you will see in a popup preview window.
-If the source or header file does not exist, it will also be created and placed in the project.
+1. The function's declaration/definition will be created in the source or header file, which you'll see in a popup preview window.
+If the source or header file doesn't exist, it will also be created and placed in the project.

    ![Screenshot showing a popup window containing the header file Source.h with the created declaration: void MyFunction(int x);.](images/createdefinition_result.png)